Unipotent Ideals and Harish-Chandra Bimodules: Canonical quantizations of conical symplectic singularities

 Let $X$ be a conical symplectic singularity, and let $\fP$ denote the associated (complex) Namikawa space.
 For each $\lambda \in \fP$, write $\cA_{\lambda}$ for the corresponding filtered quantization of $\CC[X]$, see Section \ref{subsec:quantsymplectic}.

 \begin{definition} The \emph{canonical quantization} of $\CC[X]$ is the filtered quantization $\cA_0$. \end{definition}

-Canonical quantizations of nilpotent covers are closely related to our main objects of study---unipotent ideals and unipotent bimodules, to be defined in Section \ref{sec:unipotent}.
-In this section, we will establish some general facts about canonical quantizations for use in later sections.
+Canonical quantizations of nilpotent covers are closely related to our main objects of study---unipotent ideals and unipotent bimodules, to be defined in Chapter \ref{sec:unipotent}.
+In this chapter, we will establish some general facts about canonical quantizations for use in later chapters.
 For many of these results, we will impose the following condition on $X$

 For our purposes, this is a relatively harmless assumption.
 For nilpotent covers, (\ref{eq:noE8condition}) is satisfied in all but one case (the principal orbit in type $E_8$).
 This isolated exception can be handled separately by classical methods.